friendlycode/strategic_plan/goal-matrix.md

 #### About The Goal Matrix

-This is the Goal Matrix that is a Friendly Code working document created as part of the 2016 Strategic Plan.
+This is the Goal Matrix, a Friendly Code [working document](https://docs.google.com/a/friendlycode.org/document/d/15WRkZ5ttZud_2EW3N0IS9V29AX7grnd6sqB4wFVLmvo/edit?usp=drivesdk), created as part of the 2016 Strategic Plan.
 Below are the individual goals of each focus area that was identified by Friendly Code's membership.
-The goals from below can also be found in the issue tracker within the Strategic Plan Github.
-Progress and work toward these goals/issues are in turn are trackable in the Strategic Plan waffle.
+The goals from below can also be found in the [issue tracker](https://github.com/friendlycode/strategic_plan/issues) within the Strategic Plan Github.
+Progress and work toward these goals/issues are in turn are trackable in the [Strategic Plan waffle](https://waffle.io/friendlycode/strategic_plan).

 ## Project Management